Skip to content

 Buckwheat germ after three days germinate

-Let's start with the nutritional value of buckwheat.
+Let's start with the buckwheat nutritional value.
 So what does buckwheat contain?
-Both sprouted and cooked buckwheat have a very good macronutrient distribution.
-The Fat content is relatively low at around 2 %, the proportion of readily available Carbohydrates is quite high at 71% and also the Protein content of approx. 10 % is impressive.
-Buckwheat also contains lots of B vitamins, plenty of Magnesium, phosphorus, Iron, Zinc and copper.
+Sprouted, and also cooked buckwheat have a very good macronutrient distribution.
+The Fat content is relatively low at about 2 %, the share of readily available Carbohydrates is quite high at 71% and also the Protein content of about 10 % can be seen.
+In addition, the buckwheat contains many B vitamins, much Magnesium, phosphorus, Iron, Zinc and copper.
 Among the essential amino acids, the proportion of leucine and arginine is the highest.
-The nutritional value of buckwheat is therefore really good and is even improved by sprouting the buckwheat.
+So the buckwheat nutritional value is really decent and even improved by sprouting buckwheat.

-In sprouted form, buckwheat sprouts are raw and do not lose any nutrients through cooking.
+In germinated form, the buckwheat germs are raw and do not lose any nutrients through cooking.
 The germination process also breaks down proteins into amino acids, making them easier for the body to absorb.

-The vitamin content also increases during the sprouting process and thus increases the nutrient density.
+The vitamin content also increases during the sprouting process, thus increasing the nutrient density.
 Sprouted grains are therefore a real nutrient bomb.
 Another advantage, as already mentioned, is that buckwheat is suitable for a gluten-free diet.
-Not to forget, buckwheat is very filling.
-Especially at the beginning of a vegan diet or a change in diet, many people are not as full as before.
-Buckwheat can help out very well here.
+Not to mention, buckwheat is very filling.
+Especially at the beginning of a vegan diet or a change of diet, many people do not get as full as before.
+There the buckwheat can help out very well.

-Tip: In the contributions "Vegetarianism Statistics." and "Veganism Statistics" you will find facts and figures about vegan-vegetarian nutrition and its effects.
+Tip: In the contributions "Vegetarianism Statistics." and "Veganism Statistics" you will find facts and figures about vegan-vegetarian nutrition and its impact.

 How to prepare buckwheat

-Buckwheat is super easy to prepare.
-First you should rinse the buckwheat under warm water and then you can simply cook it quickly.
+The preparation of buckwheat is super simple.
+First you should rinse the buckwheat under warm water and then you can just cook it quickly.

 When cooking, you should use about twice as much water as buckwheat.
-Bring the buckwheat to the boil briefly, then reduce the heat to low and leave to soak for approx. 15 minutes.
-Then rinse the buckwheat again with warm water to reduce the starch content.
+Bring the buckwheat to a boil, then reduce the heat to low and let it soak for about 15 minutes.
+After that you should rinse the buckwheat again with warm water to reduce the starch content.

-You can prepare buckwheat in this way if you need it quickly.
-However, if you have a little more time and can plan ahead, I recommend a different way of preparing buckwheat.
-Namely sprouting buckwheat.
-You can find out why you should sprout buckwheat above in the benefits of sprouted buckwheat.
+This is how you can prepare buckwheat when you need it fast.
+If you have a little more time and you can plan ahead, however, I recommend another way of preparing buckwheat.
+Namely, sprouting buckwheat.
+Why you should sprout buckwheat, you can find above in the benefits of sprouted buckwheat.

 How to germinate buckwheat